is now available! Read about the new features and fixes from November.

 }

 When semantic highlighting is enabled and available for a language, it is up to the theme to configure whether and how semantic tokens are colored.
 Some semantic tokens are standardized and map to well-established TextMate scopes.
-If the theme has a coloring rule for these TextMate scopes, the semantic token will be rendered with that color, without the need for any additional coloring rules.
+If the theme has a coloring rule for these TextMate scopes, the semantic tokens are rendered with that color, without the need for any additional coloring rules.

 "editor.semanticTokenColorCustomizations": {